-Why choose Applied Science at William and Mary?
+Why choose Applied Science at William & Mary?

 - An academic program tailored to each student's needs.
 The coursework component of each student's curriculum is highly flexible and is planned individually with his or her faculty advisory committee.

 - Outstanding research opportunities in internationally recognized laboratories.
-Applied Science students perform their research in the laboratories at William and Mary, Jefferson Lab, and NASA Langley.
+Applied Science students perform their research in the laboratories at William & Mary, Jefferson Lab, and NASA Langley.

 - A delightful location adjacent to historic Colonial Williamsburg.
 Williamsburg is located in a beautiful area with the Atlantic Ocean beaches and the Chesapeake Bay an hour's drive to the east, the Blue Ridge Mountains two and a half hours to the west, and Washington, D.C. two hours to the north.

 Prospective students are highly encouraged to visit the Department and meet with faculty and students whose research is most of interest.
 It works best to contact a faculty member in advance to request additional information and arrange a meeting or lab tour.
 Faculty members can be contacted directly via phone, email or Skype and look forward to hearing from you.

 General inquiries can be directed to our Graduate Program Coordinator, via email at [[w|appsci]] or phone at (757) 221-2563.